-At a minimum of every two weeks, bus drivers are required to turn in the following paperwork to the designated in box located in the Transportation Coordinators office:
+At a minimum of every two weeks, bus drivers must turn in the following paperwork to the designated box found in the Transportation Supervisor's office:

-- 1. Bi-weekly fuel receipts

-- 2. Attendance logs

-- 3. Pre-trip forms

-- 4. Empty bus checklist

-- 5. Morning car seat checklist

-- 6. Student addition/subtraction form

-- 7. Time Sheets
+- 1. Bi-weekly fuel receipts (Only if it had to be done on hard copy) - 2.
+Attendance logs - 3.
+Pre-trip forms (Only if it had to be done on hard copy) - 4.
+Empty bus checklist (Only if it had to be done on hard copy) - 5.
+Morning car seat checklist (Only if it had to be done on hard copy) - 6.
+Student addition/subtraction form - 7.
+Time Sheets

-These forms are to be filled out accurately and complete.
-The bus aide/PSA is to make sure their paperwork is given to the bus driver before they do their check in.
+These forms are to be filled out accurately and completely.
+The bus aide/PSA is to make sure their paperwork is given to the bus driver before they do their check-in.

-Also at check in, the bus driver is to pick up their mail from their designated folder as well as their bus aides mail from their designated folder.
+Also, at check-in, the bus driver is to pick up their mail from their designated folder as well as their bus aide's mail from their designated folder.